Punktum-dk/epp-service-specification/README.md

 <a id="info-contact"></a>
 ### info contact

-This part of the EPP protocol is described in [RFC 5733][RFC5733].
+This part of the EPP protocol is described in [RFC:5733].
 This command has been extended with information on whether the contact in queried has been validated according to requirements and policies with DK Hostmaster.

 See the extension: `dkhm:contact_validated` in the response.